Pastoral Leadership Staff

 He currently lives in Racine with his wife and two daughters.

 Ellen also is a long-time member of the Marquette community, retiring from full time work in June 2017 after almost 31 years at Marquette.
 She served in a support staff role for 23 years in Campus Ministry and then in a similar role at the Faber Center for Ignatian Spirituality.
 These two positions have given her the opportunity to interact in various capacities with the faculty, staff and students at Marquette, as well as many faith-filled institutions throughout the Milwaukee community, other Jesuit institutions of higher education, and notable speakers from around the country.
-She has been blessed to return again to Marquette to work in a part time role with Dr. Mountin and the Pastoral Leadership program.
+She has been blessed to return again to Marquette to work in a part time role in the Pastoral Leadership program.